ritesh404/kudojs/docs/helper-functions.md

 ----
 ### `kudoJS.id`
 Identity function.
-Returns the value given to it.
+Returns the value given to it

 `id(x: any): any`